Early Hearing Detection and Intervention Program

 How is my newborn’s hearing tested?

-Birth hospitals use either an OAE (otoacoustic emissions) or ABR (auditory brainstem response) to screen for hearing loss.
+Birth facilities use either an OAE (otoacoustic emissions) or ABR (auditory brainstem response) to screen for hearing loss.
 But don’t let the names scare you.
 Both tests are completely painless.
 In fact, the tests are usually done when your baby is sleeping or in a quiet state.

 What if I don’t want my baby’s hearing tested?